Tôn Thất Đính: Early years

-Đính was born in the central highlands resort town of Da Lat on November 20, 1926, into the Tôn Thất family of Huế that were relatives of the Nguyễn dynasty.
+Đính was born in the central highlands resort town of Da Lat on November 20, 1926, into the Tôn Thất family of Huế, who were relatives of the Nguyễn dynasty.
 In 1943, he took a clerical job at Da Lat Court.
-He enlisted in the Vietnamese National Army (VNA) of the French-backed State of Vietnam at Phu Bai in 1949, and was first trained as a non-commissioned officer at Mang Cá, Huế, before being accepted into the first intake of the Huế Military Academy.
+He enlisted in the Vietnamese National Army (VNA) of the French-backed State of Vietnam at Phu Bai in 1949 and was first trained as a non-commissioned officer at Mang Cá, Huế, before being accepted into the first intake of the Huế Military Academy.
 After one year of training, he was commissioned as a lieutenant.
 He then trained as a paratrooper and attended the Saumur Cavalry School in France.
-As a captain, he was made the commanding officer of the VNA's Mobile Task Force (GM 2) in Ninh Giang in northern Vietnam, and after graduating at the top of a Military Staff Training Course in Hanoi, was promoted to the rank of major and put in command of the forces in Duyên Hải, in the northern coastal province of Thái Bình as a battalion commander.
-In 1952, he was made a lieutenant colonel as appointed to command the 31st Tactical Group (GM 31), based in the province of Hải Dương but also covered the adjoining provinces of Nam Định and Ninh Bình.
+As a captain, he was made the commanding officer of the VNA's Mobile Task Force (GM 2) in Ninh Giang in northern Vietnam.
+After graduating at the top of a Military Staff Training Course in Hanoi, he was promoted to the rank of major and put in command of the forces in Duyên Hải, in the northern coastal province of Thái Bình, as a battalion commander.
+In 1952, he was made a lieutenant colonel and appointed to command the 31st Tactical Group (GM 31), based in the province of Hải Dương but also covering the adjoining provinces of Nam Định and Ninh Bình.
 He was the Deputy Commander of Operations for Colonel Paul Vanuxem when the VNA and French Far East Expeditionary Corps withdrew from Ninh Bình to Tuy Hòa on the South Central Coast as part of Operation Auvergn following the partition of Vietnam.

-He became a protege of Ngô Đình Cẩn, a younger brother of Prime Minister Diệm.
+He became a protégé of Ngô Đình Cẩn, a younger brother of Prime Minister Diệm.
 Cẩn, who unofficially controlled the region of central Vietnam near Huế, was impressed by what he considered to be an abundance of courage on the part of Đính.
-Within six years of enlisting in the military, Đính had risen to the rank of colonel and was made the inaugural commander of the newly formed 32nd Division based in Da Nang in the centre of the country on January 1, 1955. Đính led the unit until November 1956, during which time it was renamed the 2nd Division.
+Within six years of enlisting in the military, Đính had risen to the rank of colonel and was made the inaugural commander of the newly formed 32nd Division based in Da Nang in the centre of the country on January 1, 1955. Đính led the unit until November 1956, when it was renamed the 2nd Division.